yuleiqin/fantastic-data-engineering/README.md

 This is a repository to help all readers who are interested in the data assessment and selection methods for Instruction Tuning of LLMs.

+Most recent studies in 2023 and 2024 are investigated under the present survey.
 If your papers are missing or you have other requests, please contact to yuleichin@126.com.
 We will update this repository and paper on a regular basis to maintain up-to-date.